All Episodes

 Every time she turns around, she has a new problem.

-And I think you could see uh really very, very dramatic things happening in the next six weeks.
+And I think you could see really very, very dramatic things happening in the next six weeks.

-And I'm I'm relatively comfortable and I watched I watched Trump growing.
+And I watched Trump growing.

-I watch him learning, I watch him doing smart things.
+I watched him doing smart things.

 By the way, Baton Rouge, Detroit, Mexico.

-Well, and he's now gonna go to Phyllis Schlafley's funeral, which which is for conservatives a sign of respect.
+Well, and he's now going to go to Phyllis Schlafly's funeral, which is for conservatives a sign of respect that should really reassure a lot of conservatives that this guy is getting it.

-I know from my good friend David Lane that that we're beginning to see evangelicals come together for Trump as they think about a radical Hillary Clinton Supreme Court.
+I know from my good friend David Lane that we're beginning to see evangelicals come together for Trump as they think about a radical Hillary Clinton Supreme Court.

 Thank you for being with us.

-The founder, the lead developer of Bleach Bit, this uh company, the software technology that is used to well, basically make sure that your server is clean so clean that even God can't find those emails.
+Graham, all right, as promised, let's get to our phones at the top of the next hour, the founder, the lead developer of BleachBit, this company, the software technology that is used to, well, basically make sure that your server is clean, so clean that even God can't find those emails.

 Dennis in Northern California.